-The TCP/IP sockets port for endpoints is 10115.
-This port number is used during the initialization of a test; during the actual running of the test, other port numbers are used.
-If the script specifies "port_number=AUTO" on the CONNECT_ACCEPT command, additional ports are dynamically acquired from the protocol stack.
-Otherwise, the endpoint issuing the CONNECT_ACCEPT commands (usually Endpoint 2) uses the port number specified in the script.TCP/IP applications use their network address to decide which computer to connect to in a network.
-They use a Sockets port number to decide which application program to connect to within a computer.
+IxChariot uses other ports for test traffic.
+If an IxChariot script specifies "port_number=AUTO" on the CONNECT_ACCEPT command, ports are dynamically acquired from the protocol stack.
+Otherwise, the endpoint issuing the CONNECT_ACCEPT commands (usually Endpoint 2) uses the port number specified in the script.